quicksilverri/fanfic-parser/README.md

 * _pandas_ for operating with data
 * _matplotlib_ and _seaborn_ for visualizations

-Lately I plan to add some interactive plots with _plotly_ library.
+Later I plan to add some interactive plots with _plotly_ library.